Instrument Rating Training

 Commercial Flight Training

 If you want to get paid to fly, this is your route.
 Commercial pilots must be at least 18 years old, or older.
-They must also have a minimum of 250 hours of flight time.
+Part 141, they must have a minimum of 190 hours of flight time total (or 250 for Part 61).
 They must hold an IFR rating, or be restricted to only daylight operations, under visual flight rules (VFR), and operating within 50 miles from the originating airport.
-They may, however, fly for hire.

-Train in our Beechcraft Baron 55, a perfect step up from the Piper Arrow used in commercial training!
-With 260hp per engine and a Garmin 430.
+Train in our Beechcraft Baron 55 with 260hp per engine and a Garmin 430!